cpsubrian/node-etc/README.md

 -------
 Inspired by [dominictarr/rc](https://github.com/dominictarr/rc) and [dominictarr/config-chain](https://github.com/dominictarr/config-chain), but
-with more customization and less trolling in the README :)
+with deep-merging and less trolling in the README :)

 Developed by [Terra Eclipse](http://www.terraeclipse.com)